sara-sabr/ITStrategy/presentations/en/GCcode-version-control-for-esdc-and-gc.md

 ### Drawbacks of public SaaS

 **1. Comfort Level with Openness**
-_Teams can be reluctant to work completely in the open_
+_Teams can be reluctant to work in the open_

 **2. Vendor Lock-in**
 _No control over provider's roadmap_